 c.
 The tenure and/or promotion nomination packets shall be completed for departmental or unit review in accordance with the University guidelines before the departmental or unit vote is taken.
 The eligible faculty of the department or unit shall review the packets and may meet to discuss the nomination.
-A secret ballot of the eligible faculty shall be taken no earlier than one day following the meeting.
+A secret ballot of the eligible faculty shall be taken no earlier than one (1) day following the meeting.
+Even though otherwise an eligible faculty, a chairperson, dean, or equivalent administrator who provides a written evaluation of the candidate as part of the tenure or promotion process shall not participate in the secret ballot of the department or unit.